 With easy-to-grow fruits, you can establish your garden while learning the care and maintenance that comes with it before moving into more complex produce.
 So, whether you prefer an outdoor garden or want to keep your produce indoors, we've got you covered.

 You can start planting seedlings in early spring or transplant existing plants in late spring with any of these four fruits.
 However, they won’t yield until late summer and early fall, so you'll want to be sure you start on your garden early enough in the season.
-Please keep reading to see why these five fruits made our easiest fruits to grow the list!
+Please keep reading to see why these four fruits made our easiest fruits to grow on the list!

 We won't get into the debate over tomato being a fruit or vegetable, but we're here to tell you that these red bulbs are among the easiest plants to grow.

 Tomatoes: First, tomatoes require a lot of sunlight and heat, making them the perfect summer garden plant.
 Once planted in a full sun location in your yard, you only need to water regularly and add a tomato cage or stakes to help the vines grow upward.
 This low-maintenance plant makes tomatoes one of the easiest fruits to grow.

 Strawberries: These are one of the most versatile berries.
 Strawberries can be grown in various containers such as garden boxes, hanging baskets, or window boxes.
 With a lot of sunshine and well-drained soil, you will find this berry variety is one of the easiest fruits to grow.

 Raspberries: They don't require much maintenance, which is why they've made it to our top four list of easiest fruits to grow.
 These self-supporting fruits can yield harvest from summer to fall.
 In addition, this berry can be planted alongside strawberries as both do well in environments with full sun and excellent drainage.